-Should you wish to set out and explore the beautiful Seventeen Seventy on your own, you can rent a single kayak for $20 p/hour or a double kayak for $30 p/hour.
+If you wish to explore the beautiful Seventeen Seventy on your own, you can rent a single kayak for $20 p/hour or a double kayak for $30 p/hour.

 CHECK OUT THE CAPTAIN COOK MONUMENT

-Agnes Water and 1770 is, in fact, the birthplace of Queensland and you can stand at the exact same spot where one of Captain Cook’s crew carved the date, 24th of May 1770, on a tree near to where they first anchored and came ashore.
+Agnes Waters and 1770 is, in fact, the birthplace of Queensland, and you can stand at the exact same spot where one of Captain Cook’s crew carved the date, 24th of May 1770, on a tree near to where they first anchored and came ashore.

-The tree is no longer there but in its place is a stone monument that commemorates Cook’s landing and his first venture on dry land at what is now called Queensland.
+The tree is no longer there but in its place is a stone monument that commemorates Cook’s landing and his first venture on dry land in what is now called Queensland.

-There is a parking lot located next to the Captain Cook Monument which provides easy access for your visit and this is also the starting point for the Round Hill Creek walking trail if you’re keen for a little coastal adventure.
+There is a parking lot located next to the Captain Cook Monument, which provides easy access for your visit, and this is also the starting point for the Round Hill Creek walking trail if you’re keen on a little coastal adventure.

 SEE THE VIEW FROM WAVE LOOKOUT

-Next up on this list of Agnes Water things to do is seeing the incredible view from Wave Lookout!
+Next up on this list of things to do is see the incredible view from Wave Lookout!

 Located on the 1770 Headland, you can park your car in the free parking lot and wander down the trail to reach Wave Lookout which overlooks a secluded beach and the coastline to the south of Seventeen Seventy Queensland.